Vietnam Model Black Pepper Cultivation Practice

 Vietnam’s highly effective pepper cultivation model has garnered recognition from numerous nations across the globe.
 This significant accomplishment has bolstered the nation’s confidence in further expanding the cultivation of various other spices.

-In addition to the conventional techniques employed in black pepper cultivation, the Vietnam model stands out through its unique approach to plant selection and the support structures used.
-In traditional Indian black pepper farming, small trees like Indian coral trees are commonly used to provide support for the pepper vines.
-However, in the Vietnam model, a departure from this tradition is evident as concrete stands are utilized as the primary support system.
 While the initial investment for implementing the concrete model is relatively high, with approximately 1000 rupees required for a single concrete post, the benefits become apparent in terms of increased plant density.
 With this method, it becomes possible to plant 1000 black pepper plants in one acre, a significant leap from the 400 plants typically accommodated using traditional support structures.
 This shift in approach not only maximizes land usage but also underscores the innovative nature of Vietnam’s black pepper cultivation practices.

 How it works?